smogon/pokemon-showdown/ARCHITECTURE.md

 Login server
 ------------

-The client’s login server, which handles logins and most database interaction, is written in PHP, with a rewrite to TypeScript in progress.
-The backend is split between a MySQL InnoDB database and a Percona database, with a migration to Postgres planned.
+The client’s login server, which handles logins and most database interaction, is written in TypeScript in progress.
+The backend is split between a MySQL InnoDB database (for most things) and a Postgres database (for Replays).

 Its entry point is [server.ts](https://github.com/smogon/pokemon-showdown-loginserver/blob/master/src/server.ts).